gliboc/simeon/README.md

 In the relational algebra, the following operators are working:
 - selection, projection, cartesian product, minus, union, join
 - renaming for columns and relations
+- the two special operator ReadSelectProjectRename and JoinProjectRename
+  - ReadSelectProjectRename seems more efficient as it avoids the few table creations that would happen if we had chained the operators, by constructing the attributes and the instance at once.
+  - JoinProjectRename takes advantage of projecting before doing the cartesian product of the join.
+Therefore, there are less operations than usual.

 In the miniSQL, the following commands are operationnal :
 - SELECT ..
 FROM ..
 WHERE ..